 Some of you have had traumatic instances of sinking of the earth, such as the tiny community of Benld, Illinois, where a seven-year-old elementary school built over old coal mines subsided suddenly and caused an unanticipated $26 million expense to taxpayers.

-If you’re a planning commission member in a community where there is karst topography (a specific limestone or dolomite formation) or where old mines have been closed, beware.
-If you have heavy clay soils and are experiencing unprecedented rainy or dry seasons, heads up.
+If you're a planning commission member in a community where there is karst topography (a specific limestone or dolomite formation) or where old mines have been closed, beware.
+If you have heavy clay soils and are experiencing unprecedented rainy or dry seasons, you too are at risk.